 "Stress, fear, anxiety, worry, and frustration cause your body to release adrenaline which constricts your blood vessels, and that is bad for getting a good erection," says Nelson E. Bennett, MD, a urologist and erectile dysfunction expert at the Lahey Clinic.

 There is a reason why almost every civilization since the beginning of time has some sort of mating ritual before sex.
 Things like a nice dinner, champagne, oysters, and music can help set the mood and relax you for sex.
 The more relaxed you are going into the act itself, the more likely you are to enjoy it and therefore climax.

 Meditation moves you out of fight-or-flight and into stay and play.
 Many studies have linked meditation and stress reduction.
 Within a few days of starting a meditation practice, adrenaline and cortisol levels drop.
-Meditation is linked to the brain producing more dopamine and serotonin, which are bliss chemicals.
-This bliss chemistry in the brain helps to increase your sexual appetite and increase the intensity of orgasm.
+Meditation is linked to the brain producing more dopamine and serotonin5, which are bliss chemicals.
+This bliss chemistry in the brain helps to increase your sexual appetite and increase the intensity of orgasm6.

 "Not tonight honey, I'm tired!"
 How many times have you felt like fatigue has been your excuse for not wanting to have sex?
 You're not alone: exhaustion is one of the most common reasons couples don't have as much sex as they would like.
 According to a recent study by the National Sleep Foundation, about one in every four married or cohabitating Americans claim they're so sleep-deprived that they're often too tired to have sex.